Created on 03-27-2015 03:01 PM Edited on 04-12-2023 05:36 AM By Jean-Philippe_P

 set default-voip-alg-mode proxy-based

-By running the following command, we tell the FortiGate to disable SIP-ALG (proxy-based) and use SIP-helper (kernel-helper-based):
+Run the following command to instruct the FortiGate to disable SIP-ALG (proxy-based) and use SIP-helper (kernel-helper-based):

 # config system settings